other Zoom resources …

 Each device picks up the meeting sound from the other and feeds that back into the meeting.
 This goes round and round in a loop, often ending up with in an unpleasant, screeching that gets louder and louder.

-How to avoid it / how to turn Audio OFF
+How to avoid it

-So to avoid feedback you need both
+So to avoid feedback in theory you need both …

 - your microphone turned off (in Zoom)